 Petition type Response Correspondence with fewer than 20 signatures This will normally be dealt with by the appropriate Directorate as ordinary correspondence, unless the Service Director concerned is of the opinion that the subject matter is sufficiently important or contentious to warrant referring the matter to the appropriate Portfolio Holder.
 Petitions with more than 20 but fewer than 1200 signatures These will be considered and dealt with by the relevant portfolio holder who may: (a) take action if he or she has delegated powers to act alone; (b) prepare a report to the Cabinet or a Sub-Committee of the Cabinet for decision if appropriate.
 Petition containing at least 1200 signatures.
 The relevant Portfolio Holder will prepare a report to the Cabinet for decision on the matter.

-2400 signatures or more These large petitions will be scheduled for a council debate and if this is the case we will let you know whether this will happen e-petitions When an e-petition has closed for signature, it will automatically be submitted to the relevant officer, portfolio holder or Council In the same way as a paper petition.
+Petition type Response 2400 signatures or more These large petitions will be scheduled for a council debate.
+E-petitions When an e-petition has closed for signature, it will automatically be submitted to the relevant officer, portfolio holder or Council In the same way as a paper petition.